Digital Annual Reports That Actually Get Read

 By Ari Marteinsson

-Why create annual reports nobody wants to read?
-As businesses embrace digitalization, annual reports should evolve from necessary paperwork to engaging storytelling.
+Why create annual reports nobody reads?
+As businesses digitalize, annual reports should evolve from compliance paperwork to storytelling.

-Think of how happy you were the last time you read an excellent executive summary at the front of a lengthy report, and you have the right idea about how a digital annual report should feel: to the point and easily accessible.
-Cut out all the fluff and focus on clarity.
+Think about how you felt the last time you found a sharp executive summary at the front of a dense report.
+That's how digital annual reports should feel: clear, accessible, and direct.
 Put the important things front and center.
 And lastly, put the nitty-gritty details in a downloadable PDF for those that want them.

 “Nobody reads our annual reports, except our board.”